Skip to content

 A typical black tea steep time is generally about 3 to 5 minutes long.
 Black teas are usually infused for a longer period of time than most other teas, which increases their caffeine content and results in a dark, full-bodied cup.

-Follow the following instructions for best results on Nepali black loose-leaf teas
+Follow the following instructions for the best results on Nepali black loose-leaf teas

-• Preheat your vessels by pouring some hot water into it, and then discarding it.
+• Preheat your vessels by pouring some hot water into them, and then discarding it.

 • Measure your tea leaves.
 We recommend using 1 teaspoon of loose-leaf tea for every 8 ounces of water.